Category Archives: Training

 Story time.
 Chris was teaching workshops nearby as I was having my wee crisis learning new techniques on “twisties,” as we call them.
 When he had a five-minute break, he came over, put his hand on my shoulder, and gently asked, “Do you want me to fix your twisties?”
 I nodded, hiccupped, and stepped into my wheel.
 And with three words (“push, grab, GO!”), he did it.
 He fixed my twisties.
 THAT, friends, is the beauty of one coach.

 • They Know You.
 No doubt about it, poor Chris had never encountered a student like me.
 Demanding, emotional, Type A, lippy, and a New Yorker of 18 years, I don’t think he’ll disagree that it took time for us to learn to speak the same language.
 But here’s the beautiful part: now, he GETS me.
-He knows from minute to minute whether to push, or to cajole; whether to introduce new material, or let me be the one to set the pace.
+He knows from minute to minute whether to push, or to back off; whether to introduce new material, or let me be the one to set the pace.
 He knows how to fix what’s broken, hammer my bad habits, and calm me down when I’m scared.
 He knows just where to spot me, the ridiculous things I’m likely to do, and my litany of ouchie places.
 He knows what I know, and what I don’t – we don’t have to invent the wheel every day. (!!!)

 • They Don’t Let You Get Away With Anything.
 It sucks when your coach calls you on all your shit.
 It is also wonderful.
 Nobody said this wouldn’t be complicated.